Resorts

 Fethiye Travel Guide

-The small port town and holiday retreat of Fethiye occupies the site of the ancient city Telmessos, and has an impressive ancient theatre and numerous Lycian rock tombs.
-Situated at the head of a pretty island-strewn bay, Fethiye is a popular holiday destination on the stretch of the Mediterranean known as the Turquoise Coast.
+The small port town and holiday retreat of Fethiye occupies the site of the ancient city of Telmessos, and boasts impressive historical sites, including an ancient theatre and numerous Lycian rock tombs.
+Situated at the head of a picturesque bay filled with islands, Fethiye is a popular holiday destination on Turkey's Mediterranean stretch, known as the Turquoise Coast.

 Shopping

-The Tuesday bazaar is the biggest in the area and is a must for bargain hunters.
-In the town centre there are craft shops making everything from carpets and kilims to lace and leather goods.
-The gold shopping presents opportunities for good deals.
-Visitors should be prepared to haggle, but be wary of touts who try to sell them antiques, which are illegal to export.
+The Tuesday bazaar is the largest in the area and is a must-visit for bargain hunters.
+In the town centre, many craft shops offer locally-made items, from carpets and kilims to lace and leather goods.
+For those looking to buy gold, there are many shops offering good deals.
+Visitors should be prepared to haggle, but be cautious of touts selling antiques, as these are often illegal to export.

 Restaurants